Jahan08/Antibody-Engineering/README.md

 When a foreign antigen binds to a B-lymphocyte (B-cell), it activates the B-cell, and upon stimulation by helper T-cells, undergoes clonal proliferation and B-cell maturation into antibody forming plasma cells.
 Each plasma cell is programmed to make an antibody of a single specificity, which it releases into the blood.

+Antibody is a part of the host cell's defense.
+It's made by a certain type of white blood cell that's called a B cell.
+The structure of the antibody consists of two light chains and two heavy chains, and at the very tip of the antibody is a hypervariable region, and this hypervariable region allows the antibody to make different types of antibodies that will respond to all of the antigens that will assault the body.
+An antigen is anything that is foreign to the human body.
+It can be a virus, it can be a bacteria, and in some cases your own body will appear as foreign.
+And so you can have in certain instances where your own body will make antibodies against parts that are part of you

 #### Structure
 The basic functional unit of an antibody is an immunoglobulin monomer, but antibodies secreted from plasma cells are typically dimeric with occasional higher order structures.
 Typical secreted antibodies have a basic four-peptide structure of two identical heavy chains and two identical light chains joined together by interchain disulfide bonds, forming a “Y” shaped molecule.